Zapotek/keystone-arachni-engine/README.md

 # ArachniEngine

-This is an expermental Rails engine for the [Keystone](https://github.com/johndel/Keystone-Rails-App) webapp.
+This is an experimental Rails engine for the [Keystone](https://github.com/johndel/Keystone-Rails-App) webapp.